mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-we can use this object pool to cache memory for anything that we create and destroy a lot of.
+this object pool will cache memory for anything that we create and destroy a lot of.
 it could be particles, bullets, enemies, pickups, or really anything.

-the idea of this class is that a list of objects has some unused objects that can be reused later.
+the idea of this class is that a big list of objects has some unused objects that can be reused later.
-	objects at the end of the list are considred unused, or decommisioned.
+	objects at the end of the list are considered unused, or decommissioned.

+the result of this is similar to a Flyweight pattern, where the real memory cost of an object is abstracted behind a reference, which can be re-used by many other data structures.

 the user must define some policies: how to create objects, how to reuse them, how to mark them as unused, and how to clean them up later.
 importantly this class handles deferred cleanup
-	this ObjectPool changes the order of objects in the list when they are disposed,
+	this ObjectPool changes the order of objects in the list when they are decommissioned,
-	so special care needs to be taken if an object is `Decommission`ed while processing the object pool list in a for loop.
+	so special care needs to be taken if an object is decommissioned while processing the object pool list in a for loop.
 when the user wants to `Commission` an object,
-	if there are no unused objects in the list, a new one is created, added to the list, and given to the user
+	if there are no unused objects in the list, a new one is created using a provided policy, then added to the list, and given to the user
 	if there is an unused object, the one closest to the edge of free objects is given to the user, and that edge is moved up.
+	an overloaded `Commission` method takes a count. it extends the `List` capacity in batches. this batch allocation could be more efficient if there was a `CreateObjectBatch` policy, but that will probably only improve performance for an object pool of value types.
 when the user wants to `Decommission` an object,
-	this code checks to make sure that it isn't decommissioning an already decommissioned object
+	this code checks to make sure that it isn't decommissioning an already decommissioned object,
-	and it also protects against mixing deferred and immediate decomissioning
+	along with protecting against mixing deferred and immediate decommissioning
 	then the object to decommission switches places in the list with the last commissioned object
-	then the boundary of decommissioned objects moves down to absorb that newly decomissioned object
+	then the boundary of decommissioned objects moves down to absorb that newly decommissioned object
-if an object needs to be decommissioned, but can't be decomissioned right now (because the object pool is being iterated through)
+if an object needs to be decommissioned, but can't be decommissioned right now
-	the index of the object to decommission is put into a set (which won't contain duplicate indexes)
+	the index of the object to decommission is put into a set, which can't contain duplicate indexes
-	then during a later time, outside of the objectpool iteration, those objects to decommission are decommissioned. this decomissioning has to happen in reverse index order, because removing an index at the front would shift all indexes beyond it.
+	then during a later time, outside of the object pool iteration, those objects to decommission are decommissioned.
+	decommissioning has to happen in reverse index order, because removing an index at the front would shift and invalidate all indexes beyond it.
 		we want the last objects to get pushed to the end first.

-This class manages creation of objects in an automated way.
-Programmers call the function that creates each object is a Factory Method, and the Object Pool is the Factory.
+This class manages object creation in an automated way.
+Programmers call the function that creates each object is a Factory Method. the Object Pool is the Factory.
-This implementation could also be explained as a Strategy Pattern, with it's parameterized Commission and Decommission methods that can be set without subclassing.
+This implementation could also be explained as a Strategy Pattern, because it's parameterized Commission and Decommission methods that can be set without subclassing.

 ### scene
 src/MrV/Program.cs